Proven-Paradox/shaper-system/Handbook.md

 ```
 ------------
 # Chapter 8: Utilities
-Broadly, Utilities are things your character can do that are not related to combat.
+Broadly, Utilities represent special option you can utilize that aren't combat oriented.
 There is no limit to the number of Utilities a character can have.
 Unless otherwise stated, Utilities cost 3 XP.

 ## Skill-based Utilities
 > Note: the skill bonuses on these skill-based Utilities are NOT [Skill Points](#skill-points) and are added ON TOP OF the character's Base Skill Bonus.